Exploring Monastic Life

 What Is It?

 Exploring Monastic Life (EML) is an intensive training program, held in August every year.
 It’s for people thinking about becoming a Buddhist monk or nun, and for newly ordained monastics.
 There’s no other program like it.

 The program usually lasts three weeks and entails living and practicing in monastic community.
-For 2020 due to COVID concerns, we took EML online.
-We’ll see how the 2021 version will manifest.
+For 2021, we will have a mixed presentation with online and live participants.
+(Full vaccination is required to visit the Abbey.)

 Venerable Thubten Chodron teaches from over 40 years of living as a Buddhist nun.
 You learn how and why the Buddha started the ordained sangha—the community of monks and nuns—and the ethical and behavioral guidelines for monastics.